 Astrological note: The dream of a non-working compass often arrives during tense transits of Neptune through the 9th or 10th house, during its aspects to the Sun, and during periods of Pluto touching your ascendant.
 Pisces, Sagittarians, and Scorpios recognize this dream especially precisely.
 If Neptune is now touching your Sun — the Guardian notices the loss of bearings, and the dream conveys this through a needle that has long not known where your north is.

 You dream of an old, yellowed map or an ancient compass: brass, heavy, engraved.
 Perhaps they were kept in a drawer, in a chest, in a family archive.
 You take them with particular care: a thing with a history, belonging to someone before you.
-In the body — the sense of a connection to something larger than your “now.”
+A sense lives in the body of a connection to something larger than your “now.”

-Your Inner Sage speaks here — the part that knows there are already in your line, in history, in others’ experience bearings suited to your decisions.
-This dream comes when it would be useful for you to lean on experience — your own past, of the line, of a mentor, of a culture.
-The Sage shows: you need not invent everything from scratch; there are maps and compasses passed down to you by inheritance, and it is worth knowing how to use them.
+This relic is opened by your Inner Sage — the part that knows that, in your family line, in history, in other people’s experience, there are already bearings suited to your decisions.
+This dream comes when it would be useful for you to lean on experience — your own past experience, your family’s, a mentor’s, a culture’s.
+The Sage shows you that you need not invent everything from scratch; there are maps and compasses passed down to you by inheritance, and it is worth knowing how to use them.

 Ask yourself: “Which ‘ancient compass’ — the experience of the line, the lesson of elders, a classic principle — should I now take out and check anew on my own life?”